Databento job applicant FAQ

 We've all been on the applicant side of the table, so we appreciate the time and effort that goes into submitting an application, and it's understandable that you're curious about the status of your application.

-Since we're a team with fewer than 30 people and no HR department, it can sometimes take us a bit longer to reply than what many applicants are used to when applying to larger corporations.
+Since we're a small team, it can sometimes take us a bit longer to reply than what many applicants are used to when applying to larger corporations.
 That's because we take care to review every submission personally.
 We believe that having a human evaluate each resume is more effective and fair than relying on AI.
-While that may be a bit slower, it enables us to find the diamonds in the rough or candidates with non-traditional backgrounds who might've been overlooked without the human touch.
+While that may be significantly slower, it enables us to find the diamonds in the rough, or candidates with non-traditional backgrounds who might've been overlooked without the human touch.

 Read the article in full, or navigate to a relevant section via the highlighted FAQs below.

-1.6 If there is no open role that fits my background, will you create one for me?
-Is there a secret job posting that I'm not aware of?
+1.9 If there is no position that fits my background, will you create one for me?

 Our policy is to only reach out to candidates after they've been selected for an interview.
 We receive thousands of applications in a given month, so this approach enables us to focus solely on the candidates we'd like to interview.

 We don't give special treatment to anyone during the application process, regardless of seniority, salary, mutual friends, or network.
-We'll only contact applicants who've been selected to move forward.
+This means that we won't take informational interviews or spend one-on-one time with prospective applicants until after they have been selected for a 1st round interview.

 We evaluate every candidate individually, and requirements vary by role.
 That said, there are a few core criteria that are important to us as a small company:

-We prefer candidates who have experienced the impact of their legacy work over time.
-Our recruiting data also shows that candidates who changed jobs frequently prior to joining us, also didn't stay with us very long.
-In our case, the time and cost of searching, hiring, and onboarding a new employee is too high to justify the risk of hiring someone who isn't committed for the long term.
+• Longevity over brevity: We prefer candidates who have experienced the impact of their legacy work over time.
+Our recruiting data also show that candidates with a history of frequent job changes are more likely to change jobs again and have less skin in the game (i.e., they usually don't stay for long).
+In our case, the time and cost of searching, hiring, and onboarding a new employee is very high: too high to justify the risk of hiring a frequent hopper.

-All Databento employees are full-time, and work remotely from all over the world.
-Some roles may require travel or physical work (e.g., a systems engineer may need to install servers at our data centers).
+• We do hire full-time employees in various countries and allow employees to work from home, although some roles may require travel or physical work (e.g., a systems engineer may need to install servers at our data centers).

-Given that every employee contributes to our public-facing product, we cannot afford to have typos and errors on our website, code, CRM, ATS, task manager, social content, etc. As a remote company, employees and users have less headaches when things are well-documented and organized.
+• Attention to detail: Given that every employee contributes to our public-facing product, we cannot afford to have typos and errors on our website, code, CRM, ATS, task manager, social content, etc. As a remote company, employees and users have fewer headaches when things are well-documented and organized.

-For some roles, how you communicate on your resume matters, because it's an indicator of the quality of your work, writing, or code.
+• For some roles, how you communicate in your resume matters, because it's an indicator of the quality of your work, writing, or code.
 For writing-intensive roles, typos and formatting mistakes may disqualify a candidate.

-We don't care whether you have a plain resume or a heavily-designed resume (the latter is high risk, high reward).
+• A note regarding resume formatting: We don't care whether you have a plain resume or a heavily-designed resume (the latter is high risk, high reward).
 But for some roles, we look for consistent formatting or signs that a candidate knows how to use technology and communicate well.
 Examples of consistent formatting include: consistent fonts, styles, tenses, colors, margins, alignment, and more.
-As a more specific example, we don't care if the dates of your experiences are on the left side or right side; however, inconsistent formatting means some dates on the left and some on the right, with no pattern or indication as to why.
+As a more specific example, we don't care whether the dates of your experiences are on the left or right side; however, inconsistent formatting means some dates are on the left and some on the right, with no pattern or indication of why.

-As a remote-first company, we look for a candidate's ability to communicate well despite the physical distance between us.
+• Communication: As a remote company, we look for a candidate's ability to communicate well despite the physical distance between us.
 For example, when you're late to an interview or need to cancel, it's better to communicate and let us know, rather than keep us worrying and wondering what happened.
 Another example is the ability to be concise.
-We've seen 20+ page resumes full of word salad and irrelevant keywords, that could've been condensed into a few pages.
+We've seen 20+ page resumes full of word salad and irrelevant keywords that could've been condensed into a few pages.
+We've also seen an increase in low-effort, AI-generated resumes lately.

-• We also look for the ability to use tools for remote communication, such as Slack, email, phone, and Zoom.
+• We also look for the ability to use remote communication tools, such as Slack, email, phone, and Zoom.

 • A note on communication: There is a difference between good communication and English-speaking ability.
 You can be fluent in English but bad at communicating in a remote work setting, and vice versa.
 We've hired many people who learned English later in life.

-Given the size of our company, most of our job openings are individual contributor roles.
+• Management vs. Individual Contributor: Given our company's size, most of our job openings are for individual contributor roles.
 Thus, we prioritize candidates with experience doing IC work over candidates who spend most of their day managing others.

-• We may have filled the role or have a full interview pipeline already.
+• We may have filled the role or already have a full interview pipeline.

-• Your background might be too similar to an existing teammate's background, and we need more orthogonality on the team.
-For example, our design team needs a UI/UX designer with good visual skills because that's something we're currently weaker at.
+• Your background might be too similar to an existing teammate's background, and we might need more orthogonality on the team.

 • Some criteria are subjective.
 For example, your definition of good visual design may differ from ours.